-Electronic Health Records Training Course
+Electronic Health Records Management Course

 EHR Certification Training and Exam Package

 Join one of the fastest growing healthcare fields by earning a career diploma in Electronic Health Records Management.
-Ashworth College's Electronic Health Records Training online course also helps prepare you to take the Certified Electronic Health Records Specialist (CEHRS™) exam, administered by the National Healthcareer Association (NHA).
+Ashworth College's Electronic Health Records Training online course prepares you to take the Certified Electronic Health Records Specialist (CEHRS™) exam, administered by the National Healthcareer Association (NHA).
 CEHRS certification can give employers confidence in your data management skills.
 The Bureau of Labor Statistics (BLS) projects strong job growth in health records management, and the BLS specifically sites certification as a preference for many employers.
 CEHRS is a nationally recognized certification for health records technicians that can help you stand out to employers.
 Enroll in Ashworth College EHR Training today and finish in as fast as 4 months.

 Lesson Group 1: Orientation: Ashworth College Career ProgramLearning at Ashworth